PowerBiDevCamp/TOM_CreateFabricDataset/README.md

 <img src="./images/media/image46.png"  style="width:50%" />

-Now that you have created the application, you need to record Application ID for use in C# console application.
+Now that you have created the application, you need to record Application ID for use later in the C# console application.
 Copy the **Application ID** from the application summary page in the Microsoft Entra admin center.